MaglioccoBSI/student_feedback_plm/README.md

 I also created a sample_wording docx so I could visualise what the final report about each student would contain.

 Now I have the very basics of the socring and overall report, I then started to think about the python coding such as what dictionaries I may have e.g student names, the categories that eaxh student will be score against.
 So with this I then created a sub folder in my project called dictionaries.
-Dictionaries now contain the .py files for students, categories etc.
+Dictionaries now contain the .py files for students, score description and perofrmance categories.
+This is so that in the future they could be re-used or added to.

+In addtion I have created a Python Structure document that gives you an idea of the structure in the student feedback project.